Revised October 23, 2023

 New Circuitry Workshop

-Using only two of the five borders and the center block from her pattern Celtic Circuits, Scarlett made this 29" square quilt (on the left) to show you what can be creatively done with these highly adaptable Celtic knotwork designs.
-On the right is a machine appliqued version of the center block.
+Using only two of the five borders and the center block from her pattern Celtic Circuits, Scarlett hand appliqued her own sewn bias tape for this 29" square quilt (on the left) to show you what can be creatively done with these highly adaptable Celtic knotwork designs.
+On the right is a machine appliqued version of the center block, which Scarlett made with her own fusible bias tape.
 Please visit the Celtic Circuits Gallery.

 Besides learning how to make your own bias, where to place contrasting insets and how to make this quilt, see how you could mix and match any of the five borders from the pattern to make your own personal variation!